Good Passwords Are Key to Good SecurityWhat are the most important measures you can take to improve your online security?

 Don't reuse passwords.
 If one of your passwords is obtained by an attacker, they may try using your email address or username and that password on other services as well.
 Using different passwords for every login is the safest way to go.

 Following these policies, especially at first, takes some effort and determination.
 The last three are effectively impossible for a normal human being without following the first one.
 A good password manager makes it practical to have a good password policy.
-They can generate strong, random, unique passwords for each of your accounts.
-Get a good password manager and use it right and the next time you hear that some service you use has been breached you can rest easy.
+We recommend LogMeOnce.
+These password managers can generate strong, random, unique passwords for each of your accounts.
+Using a good password manager and use it right and the next time you hear that some service you use has been breached you can rest easy.
 You might have a problem, but it's a very small one compared to the other users.